Automate access, reduce risk, and stay audit-ready

 | 6 | Importance | A user account plays a key role in controlling an individual's access to systems and data, establishing accountability for actions performed, and safeguarding organizational devices and networks from unauthorized use. | A service account is essential for running automated or background processes, maintaining secure operational workflows through role and permission separation, and supporting reliable auditing of system-level activities. |

-| 7 | Security Considerations | A user account can introduce breach risks if it holds unnecessary privileges or remains active after becoming unused, making it important to regularly deactivate dormant accounts and maintain least-privilege model. | A service account, due to its elevated permissions, becomes an attractive target for attackers and can create widespread exposure if mismanaged, which is why strong governance practices such as credential rotation, vaulting, and strict privilege control are critical. |
+| 7 | Security Considerations | A user account can introduce breach risks if it holds unnecessary privileges or remains active after becoming unused, making it important to regularly deactivate dormant accounts and maintain a least-privilege model. | A service account, due to its elevated permissions, becomes an attractive target for attackers and can create widespread exposure if mismanaged, which is why strong governance practices such as credential rotation, vaulting, and strict privilege control are critical. |

-| 8 | Purpose | The primary purpose of a user account is to allow a human user to access resources, manage files, and customize their workspace or application settings to support daily tasks | The purpose of a service account is to run applications, manage virtual machines, and automate background or system-level tasks without requiring human intervention. |
+| 8 | Purpose | The primary purpose of a user account is to allow a human user to access resources, manage files, and customize their workspace or application settings to support daily tasks. | The purpose of a service account is to run applications, manage virtual machines, and automate background or system-level tasks without requiring human intervention. |

 Service accounts are powerful, persistent, and often overlooked.
 This makes their lifecycle vulnerable at multiple points, especially when organizations scale quickly or rely heavily on automation.
 Below is a clear breakdown of the three most common risks you must watch out for.
 These sections will also set the stage for strengthening your governance practices in the later part of the guide.